samson84/magical-unique-number/README.md

 The full environment is managed by docker compose it will spin up a database and the service too.

 1. Check the `example.env` file, create an `.env` file based on that.
 (The database will be created with those values.)
-2. Install the needed packages in the prerequisites section.
+2. Install the needed components in the prerequisites section.
 3. `make start-production` to start the application.
 4. Reach the api on `localhost:APP_EXTERNAL_PORT` (APP_EXTERNAL_PORT is set up in the `.env` file.)
 5. Open `localhost:APP_EXTERNAL_PORT/game` in your borwser for the game.
 (Only latest Firefox and Chrome is supported.)